eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/integration.rst

          To-Do

 #.
-Open your Matlab client (If Matlab client is installed in a system directory,
+Open your Matlab client to configure it.

-   we suggest to open it with admin privileges only for this time to configure it).
+   (If Matlab client is installed in a system directory, we strongly suggest to open it with admin privileges, it is only necessary the first time to configure it).

    .. image:: images/matlab-client.png
       :alt: Matlab client